blorente/beyond-the-loop/_drafts/2020-08-07-one-big-google-doc.md

 - To be able to set reminders to do things.
 - To be able to write a diary (very important to keep track of the important points at meetings!)
 - To be able to put all the context around a single project, and easily archive that when I'm done with it.
+- To do all of that for free, or at least with a one-time payment.

 I've tried many systems before settling on this one, but they all had their flaws.
 One Big Google doc, however, fits these perfectly.